An interview with the Champlain College Counseling Center.

 Learn more about animals on our campus on our website.

 Where is the Counseling Center?
 How can I book an appointment?

 The Counseling Center is located at Skiff Hall—the yellow brick building on the corner of Main Street and South Willard Street on our main campus.
-You can book an appointment by dropping by to talk to the staff, or visiting the Counseling Center website.
+You can book an appointment by visiting the Counseling Center website.

 If you have any questions about counseling services at Champlain, or other wellness resources, reach out to firstname.lastname@example.org.